gitkraken/gitlens-docs/gitlens/gitlens-settings.md

 </tr>
 <tr>
 <td><code>gitlens.graph.dimMergeCommits</code></td>
-<td>Specify whether to dim (deemphasize) merge commit rows</td>
+<td>Specifies whether to dim (deemphasize) merge commit rows</td>
 </tr>
 <tr>
 <td><code>gitlens.graph.scrollRowPadding</code></td>
-<td>Specify the number of rows from the edge at which the graph will scroll when using keyboard or search to change the selected row</td>
+<td>Specifies the number of rows from the edge at which the graph will scroll when using keyboard or search to change the selected row</td>
 </tr>
 <tr>
 <td><code>gitlens.graph.experimental.location</code></td>
-<td> Specify the location in which the Commit Graph will be shown<br><br> <code>tab</code> - Shows the Commit Graph in a tab in the editor area <br><br> <code>view</code> - Shows the Commit Graph in the side bar and can be dragged and dropped into any side bar, secondary side bar, or panel locations</td>
+<td>Specifies the location in which the Commit Graph will be shown<br><br> <code>tab</code> - Shows the Commit Graph in a tab in the editor area <br><br> <code>view</code> - Shows the Commit Graph in the side bar and can be dragged and dropped into any side bar, secondary side bar, or panel locations</td>
 </tr>
 <tr>
 <td><code>gitlens.graph.layout</code></td>
-<td> Specify the default layout in which the Commit Graph will be shown.
+<td>Specifies the default layout in which the Commit Graph will be shown.
 Can be `panel` (default) or `editor`.
 This is honored when opening the commit graph from the command palette.</td>
 </tr>
 <tr>
 <td><code>gitlens.graph.allowMultiple</code></td>